-A quick, easy, soul-soothing, cold-calming, delicious Smoked Salsa Verde Chicken Soup for when you’re not feeling well.
-And three ways to prepare in advance of cold season.
+A quick, easy, soul-soothing, cold-calming, delicious Smoked Salsa Verde Chicken Soup for when you’re not feeling well, or just an average Wednesday night dinner.
+And three variations to prepare this dish in advance of cold season.

 There’s something to be said about a warm chicken soup when you’re sick.
 It’s the time-honored thing to eat when you’re under the weather, right?
 My mom is the queen of soup in my family.
-She’s the soup guru and the person I seek out for inspiration.
-And as you may know she’s the salsa queen, which is why she’s the perfect inspiration for this soup.
+She’s the soup expert with her green chili turkey soup and the person I seek out for inspiration.
+And as you may know she’s the salsa queen too, which is why she’s the perfect inspiration for this soup.

-There are three ways to get this soup ready in advance.
+There are three ways to prep this soup in advance.
 And remember, great ingredients going in, means great flavor coming out.

 So, if you’re feeling up for it (and for best results!), smoke the chicken you plan to use for the soup.
 But again, if you’re sick you’re all, “Mary, I ain’t got time to smoke a whole chicken, you silly girl!” then use any of the above shortcuts and the soup is just as delicious!